besure94/favorite-music/favorite-music.md

 * Donovan
 * Bob Dylan

-Later BJM records signaled a return to their roots, with many albums encompassing the shoegaze, goth and dream pop genres that had influenced them so heavily.
+Later BJM records signaled a return to their roots, with many of their albums returning to the shoegaze, goth and dream pop sound that had influenced them so heavily.

-## Discography
+## Discography ##
+The BJM are known for their prolific discography, and they have released multiple full-length releases in the same year more than once.
 * Methodrone (1995)
 * Spacegirl and Other Favorites (1995)
 * Take It from the Man!
 (1996)